 I’ve noticed an increase in startups that tackle topics such as death and mortgages.
-Not the traditionally sexy products or services that we’ve seen in the last 10 years, but something we all face, so it is rife for disruption.
+Not the traditionally sexy products or services that we’ve seen in the last 10 years, but something we all face, so it is ripe for disruption.

 Death is a topic too often ignored.
 People, especially young people, are the least likely to plan that far ahead.
 The majority of wills created by young people come about because their mortgage company requested they create one, or they start a family. it’s a topic, that unless faced with, is often put to the back of peoples minds as something that can be done later.

 Similarly, until relatively recently, mortgages have been the same.
-Banking, in general has a head start with products/services such as monzo.
+Banking, in general has a head start with products/services such as Monzo.

 Some startups have looked at the opportunity – everyone dies, and have started making the preparation for it smarter and more user friendly.